ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 But it is not symmetric to `^mark` because it does not remove all implied marks that mark may have set.

+If you end up calling ^unmark with a 2nd argument of null, it will just return without failure.
+This can happen if you pass null to an outputmacro: ^myfn(^var) and then ^unmark(xxx ^var).

 ### `^unmark ( * n )`

 Assuming `n` is within `1` and sentence word limit, this unmarks all